TrenchBoot/TrenchBoot.github.io/docs/user-docs/install_aem.md

 This is expected on the first boot after installation or an update to one or more of measured components (GRUB, Xen, dom0 kernel and initramfs).
+After rebooting for the second time, the Anti Evil Maid should be up and running.